Our new website: An update on progress

 A lot of the information you see on our website today has to be manually entered, meaning that we’re limited in how we can present the data, an increased likelihood of mistakes, and a lot of time spent updating for our team.
-In fact, this is also not one project, it’s four; technology, the content, the ticket and e-commerce, and the repurposing of all the content from the old to the new.
+This is also not one project, it's four; technology, the content, the ticket and e-commerce, and the repurposing of all the content from the old to the new.

 Like all the work we do at the Royal Opera House it could not happen without the people who work behind the scenes, so I wanted to introduce you to the dedicated technical team who are making this all happen.
 We’ll look at the work of the content team in another blog.

 Firstly they are the often unsung heroes, the development team of two developers and a manager.
 Jamie and his small team are building the site from the ground up.
-Working with reams of data, they’ve recently been building a new more integrated way to reserve a restaurant table - one of the consequences of which is that we won’t be asking for a restaurant deposit on the new site.
+Working with reams of data, they’ve recently been building a new more integrated way to reserve a restaurant table - one of the consequences of which is that we won't be asking for a restaurant deposit on the new site.
 Other fundamental work includes keeping data open and accessible.
-This will, for example, impact on the way we store and showcase our ever-popular production photography, which will be managed through Flickr.
+This will, for example, impact the way we store and showcase our ever-popular production photography, which will be managed through Flickr.

 Then there is the Technology team who is working behind the scenes with staff from all over the house to perform a major upgrade of the supporting systems and databases that hold the data and ultimately sell the tickets.
 Experienced and skilled techies though they are, they’re not your typical IT crowd - including a cellist, an actor, writer, dancer, and an ex-orchestra pit manager.
 Head of IT Chris and his team have to make sure the behind-the-scenes systems are safe, secure and responsive for both the website and the box office.